How to Bridge a Token with Hyperlane Warp Routes

 You can test in either direction between where you have the warp route set.
 However, if you deployed native

-warp routes, you must select the origin with the native
+warp route, you must select the origin where the route corresponding to where that native

 of the smallest unit of the token.